sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter2.md

 <hr>

-Now you'll write a query to:

-- get the title and release year
-- of French or Spanish films
-- released in the 90s
-- which took in more than $2M gross
+Now you'll write a query to get the title and release year of films released in the 90s which were in French or Spanish and which took in more than $2M gross.

 It looks like a lot, but you can build the query up one step at a time to get comfortable with the underlying concept in each step.
 Let's go!